Elkhart, Indiana: Economy

-Due to its proximity to the South Bend metropolitan area, the city's commercial sectors are small.
-The city's main shopping mall is the Concord Mall, located on the city's south side.
-A second shopping mall, Pierre Moran Mall, was torn down in 2006 for a new development called Woodland Crossing.
-Many residents prefer to shop and dine in neighboring Mishawaka due to that city's larger selection of stores and restaurants.
+Elkhart boasts a growing shopping scene on its Northeast side along CR 6, as well as a vibrant small business sector on Main Street.
+The Concord Mall closed in 2023.
+A second shopping mall, Pierre Moran Mall, was partially demolished in 2006 for a new development called Woodland Crossing.

 Industry

-Elkhart is best known for two industries: recreational vehicles and musical instruments.
+Elkhart is best known for two industries: recreational vehicles and musical instruments (for example, Stephanhöuser Saxophones).
 For decades, it has been referenced as the "RV Capital of the World" and the "Band Instrument Capital of the World".
 Other notable industries in Elkhart include; pharmaceuticals, electronic components, manufactured housing and mobile homes.
 Numerous manufacturers of musical instruments and accessories, of which most of the surviving companies have been absorbed into the Conn-Selmer conglomerate, have a long history in the city.
 Elkhart is also home to the Robert Young Rail Yards, which are the second-largest freight classification yards in the world.

-In 1884, Dr. Franklin Miles launched the Miles Medical Co. in Elkhart, which in later decades produced products such as Alka-Seltzer and Flintstones Vitamins.
-In 1979, the Miles Medical Co. was purchased by the German company Bayer, and was consolidated into the larger Pittsburgh-based Bayer, Inc. by 1995.
+In 1884, Franklin Miles launched the Miles Medical Co. in Elkhart, which in later decades produced products such as Alka-Seltzer and Flintstones Vitamins.
+The Miles Medical Co. was purchased by the German company Bayer in 1978, and was consolidated into the larger Pittsburgh-based Bayer, Inc. in 1994.
 In 1999, Bayer Consumer Care moved out of Elkhart.
 By 2006, Bayer had pulled all manufacturing out of Elkhart.
 Most of the facilities were torn down while just a few buildings remained, mostly unused.

-Elkhart is home to many Recreational vehicle (RV) manufacturers, boat manufacturers, and van conversion companies, including Bennington Marine, Forest River Inc Hy-Line, Keystone, Skyline, Sun Valley, Travel Supreme, THOR Motor Coach, and many other manufacturers, including Gulf Stream, and Jayco, can be found nearby in Goshen, Middlebury, Nappanee and Wakarusa.
+Manufacturers in Elkhart include Forest River Inc, Hy-Line, Keystone, and Thor Motor Coach.

 NIBCO INC. (Northern Indiana Brass Company), has called Elkhart home for over 100 years and is now a fifth-generation family business.
 NIBCO Inc. manufactures and markets flow control products.

-Elkhart Brass Manufacturing has been a cornerstone of Elkhart's industrial base.
-From its location in the heart of Elkhart's industrial area at West Beardsley Avenue, Elkhart Brass Manufacturing has become a leader in the creation of innovative fire-fighting equipment.
+Elkhart Brass Manufacturing manufactures fire-fighting equipment.

 The unemployment rate reached 18.8% in April 2009 and due to Elkhart's economic troubles, the city and some of its unemployed residents were featured on the February 8, 2009, edition of ABC News.
 The unemployment rate rebounded over the next decade and has remained below the national average since 2013.